thomluther/ha-anker-solix/README.md

 This Home Assistant custom component integration utilizes the [anker-solix Python library][anker-solix-api], allowing seamless integration with Anker Solix devices via the Anker cloud.
 It was specifically developped to monitor the Anker Solarbank E1600.
 Support for further Anker devices like solar micro-inverters (MI80) have been add to the Api library and are available through the integration.
 The Anker Power cloud also supports portable power stations (PPS) or home Power Panels which may be added in future once Api data structures for those devices is known.

+# 🚨 Work in progress, this is not released yet 🚨

 ## Disclaimer:

 **This custom component is an independent project and is not affiliated with Anker.
 It has been developed to provide Home Assistant users with tools to integrate the Solarbank E1600 into their smart home.
 Initially the Api library as well as the integration have been developped for monitoring of the Anker Solarbank only.
 Meanwhile also Anker inverters can be monitored and future enhancements may allow also modifications to their device settings.
 Any trademarks or product names mentioned are the property of their respective owners.**